AI-SEO & GEO

 FAQPage schema is the single highest-leverage schema type for AI citation.
 The reason is structural: AI systems generate responses in question-answer format.
 Content marked up as question-answer pairs maps directly to the output format the system needs to produce, removing the extraction step entirely.

-Google’s structured data documentation specifies the correct implementation format.
+Google’s structured data documentation still specifies the correct implementation format even after deprecation.
 The questions in the schema must match the questions visible on the page exactly — AI systems cross-reference markup against visible content, and discrepancies reduce citation confidence rather than improving it.

 Questions should mirror the natural language prompts your ICP would type into an AI interface — not the branded language your organisation uses to describe its own services.
 “How does structured data affect AI search visibility?” outperforms “What are the benefits of schema markup for our platform?” because the first matches informational intent and the second matches promotional framing that AI systems are trained to discount.